youldash/ProjectionKit/README.md

 ProjectionKit is a multivariate data projection and visualization toolkit.
 Developed as part of my Ph.D. research objectives at La Trobe University for the purpose of projecting and visualizing high-dimensional data in lower-dimensions.
 The repository contains both Objective-C source code implementations of two algorithms (the generalized Geometric Coordinatizer algorithm, and the Polyhedral Projection algorithm), experimental data files, and visual projections (in both two- and three-dimensional displays).

-It includes original source code and experimental data related to the findings obtained through this implementation.
+## Dependencies

-ProjectionKit was developed for the purpose of visualizing high-dimensional data sets, on top of existing Application Programming Interfaces (APIs) such as the Open Graphics Library (OpenGL), Apple's GLKit and Scene Kit APIs, and others.
+ProjectionKit was developed for the purpose of visualizing high-dimensional data sets, on top of existing Application Programming Interfaces (APIs) mainly: the Open Graphics Library (OpenGL), Apple's GLKit and Scene Kit APIs.

+## Algorithm Implementations
+The following represents two specific algorithms implementations: the Geometric Coordinatizer, and the Polyhedral Projection algorithms.

-## Geometric Coordinatizer
+### Geometric Coordinatizer
 TBA

-## Polyhedral Projection
+### Polyhedral Projection
 TBA

 ## License